kent-map/chirpy/_posts/2020-06-01-dickens-folkestone.md

 ---
 title: "Dickens and Folkestone"
-description: "Charles Dickens’s stays in Folkestone link seaside holidays, local hospitality, and the start of Little Dorrit to a specific harbour landscape and railway-age mobility.
-Letters, journalism in Household Words, and later commentary show how the town’s class-coded leisure spaces and cultural life shaped both Dickens’s experience and the place’s literary afterlife."
+description: "The Pavilion Hotel in Folkestone is directly referenced in Dickens’s article ‘Out of Town’ in 1855.
+He also wrote the opening chapters of Little Dorrit in Folkestone."
 author: Ken Moffat and Carolyn W. de la L. Oulton
 date: 2020-06-01
 categories: [ dickens ]